Image credit: Silviyana

 3. Go to a conventional salon and request eco-friendly gowns.

-I checked out a few salons in New York City like Schone Bride and Lovely Bride, and there were plenty of options for me!
+I checked out a few salons in New York City like Schone Bride and there were plenty of options for me!
 Just don’t expect them to know what you are talking about when you say, “eco-friendly.”
-Tell them specifics.
+Tell them specifically what you want.
 I was clear with the sales associate that I only wanted to see gowns with no polyester, that were made either in the U.S., Canada, Europe, or Australia – countries with strong labor protections.
-Some gowns had polyester lining, which I briefly considered letting through, before deciding against it.
+Some gowns had a polyester lining, which I briefly considered letting through, before deciding against it.
 It’s really up to you what you’re comfortable with!
 I also tried on a gorgeous gown that was real silk, and had a sort of gold sequin ombré skirt.
 But they couldn’t tell me where the sequins had been sewn on – the fabric had been bought like that by the designer, so I turned it down.
 Ask where the lace and silk were made, too.

 Loulette Bride – Made New York City from natural materials such as silk and antique lace and netting.

 Paloma Blanca – Made in Canada of Japanese crepe, ribbons, tulle, plus French Lace and Indian silk.
-(Couldn’t speak to how Indian silk is made.)

 4. Buy a white dress from a sustainable designer or label.

-5. Rent a dress.
+5. Rent a dress and accessories.

-Renting or buying used is always a great fallback eco-friendly option, because instead of new resources being used for your dress, you’re basically recycling it, even if the dress itself isn’t sustainably made.
+Renting or buying used is always a great fallback eco-friendly option because instead of new resources being used for your dress, you’re basically recycling it, even if the dress itself isn’t sustainably made.
 Rent the Runway has white lace party dresses, plus modern, full-length gowns for rental prices ranging from $30 to $295 – perfect for the courthouse or party celebrating your elopement.
 Heck, some of the gowns would be great in a full-on wedding, too!
-(The fun, fluffy one pictured below is by Allison Parris, a designer whose dresses are made in NYC with tulle made from recycled bottles.
-Bonus!)
+You can also rent your accessories from Adorn.